ZhengChenCS/ZhengChenCS.github.io/README.md

 ## Zheng Chen 陈政

-Zheng Chen is a Phd. student in  [Key Laboratory of Data Engineering and Knowledge Engineering](http://deke.ruc.edu.cn/) and [School of Information](http://info.ruc.edu.cn/), [Renmin University of China](http://www.ruc.edu.cn/).
+Zheng Chen is currently a Postdoctoral Researcher at the Department of Computer Science and Technology of Tsinghua University, with Professor [Jidong Zhai](https://pacman.cs.tsinghua.edu.cn/~zjd/#about) as his co-supervisor.
+Prior to this, he earned his Ph.D. degree in 2025 and B.S. degree in 2020 from the School of Information, Renmin University of China.
 His research interests include High Performance Computing(HPC), Big Data Management System, Machine Learning.

 ### Address